Skip to main content.

 • To participate in DRC-1, RAS-1 participation is required and a minimum of 1,000 kW of demand reduction must be achieved.

-• Must not be on the following rate plans to participate in DRC-1: FPA, EAF, DPEC, TOU-SC
+• Must not be on the following rate plans or schedules to participate in DRC-1: FPA, EAF, DPEC, TOU-SC.
+Customers on Real Time Pricing have certain restrictions based on their firm load.

 Capable of pushing to the Grid Yes